Where do you do the weight loss surgery?

 How long does it take to perform the operation?

-The Laparoscopic Band Surgery takes less than 45 minutes, and the Gastric Bypass and revisions usually takes between 2 and 4 hours, depending on the surgery and complications.
-The Gastric Sleeve Surgery in Mexico, takes about 1 hour.
-The Duodenal Switch takes about 1-2 hours.
-The BIB Balloon procedure can be done in about 30 minutes.
+The Laparoscopic Gastric Sleeve Surgery takes less than 45 minutes while the Gastric Bypass and revisions usually takes between 2 and 4 hours, depending on the surgery and complications.
+The Mini Gastric Bypass Surgery in Mexico, takes about less than 2 hours.

 Can I shower after surgery?

+Yes, you should shower after weight loss surgery in Mexico.
 The reason for not showering after surgery is fear that infection will be introduced into the wound.
 However nearly all wound infections come from bacteria present at the time of surgery and the incision itself is sealed within hours after surgery.
-It is probably even safe to get the intravenous site wet so long as it is reprepped and dressed after the shower.
+It is probably even safe to get the intravenous site wet so long as it is re-prepped and dressed after the shower.

 Are staples used during surgery and, if so, how?